Alpha Sports Productions: History

 In 1972 two 340B cars were produced of a completely new design.
 One of these cars, Chassis 23 was built for Jim Doig who was still racing the car in 2021 and despite a large crash at The Bend in South Australia is intending to fix the car and have it back on track in 2022 for the cars 50th year.
 This design was followed closely by the 340C built from 1972 to 73.
 Six of these cars were built and all but one seem to have survived the intervening years.

-These cars followed the Clubman Formula of the day: single camshaft engine of no more than 1.3 litres capacity, front engine two seat racing cars.
+These cars followed the Clubman Formula: single camshaft engine of no more than 1.3 litres capacity, front engine two seat racing cars.
 All were powered by either the Toyota Corolla 3K or Datsun A12 engine and ran a differential from a Morris.
-These highly effective sports cars were affordable and quick, able to embarrass much more powerful sports cars and smaller formula type cars regularly.

 By 1974 it had become clear that the company's finances were not as they should be, and a series of issues caused Ray to decide to wind the company up with Ray and Rory going their separate ways.
 However, after building some new road going ASP Clubmans in his spare time Rory decided to start a new business Alpha Sports Productions to build new models of the ASP 320.
 These were built by their owners under the supervision of Rory at his premises in Salisbury and not only resulted in a car, but the learning of all the skills to build the car being acquired by the owner.
 The final cars were known as the ASP 320G and were generally powered by 4AGE engines from a Toyota with some later owners moving to Mazda engines.

 Ray Lewis died in November 2005.
 His previous years had been affected by an adverse reaction to prescription medication changing his personality.
 He was however still involved with the design of ASP cars, helping to design the Targa-style rollbar seen on the later cars.
 Rory Thompson followed him in 2020 bringing production of ASP sportscars to an end at least with one of the original founders at the helm.